eq19/feed/_drafts/identition_zone.md

 [![Euler_partition_function](https://upload.wikimedia.org/wikipedia/commons/0/05/Euler_partition_function.svg)](https://www.eq19.com/addition/#structure-true-prime-pairs)

 Here we can see that the transformation from 7 to 12 is actually started from the prime 13.
-So the power of 7 is transfered to 77 by the pairing level of 29 and 89.
+So the power of 7 is transfered to 77 by _[the partition level of 29 and 89](https://www.eq19.com/identition/#partition-function)_.

 ```note
 We call this double strand a convolution, which results in an opposite arrangement.
 It represents the natural vibration, thus also the redundant vibrations in the energy transfer.
 In the 6 For example, in the graph, the even number 60 is folded.
 At folding of the even number 60 6 result in ***8 prime pairs***. _([Google Patent DE102011101032A9](https://patents.google.com/patent/DE102011101032A9/en))_